UlisseLab/.github/profile/README.md

-# 👾 Ulisse Labs – Capture the Flag & Cybersecurity Team @ UniBo
+# 👾 Ulisse Lab - Cybersecurity & CTF Team @ UniBo

 Welcome to the **Ulisse Labs**, a passionate community of cybersecurity enthusiasts and CTF (Capture the Flag) competitors from the University of Bologna.